aglines/pipeline-wikipedia-edits/README.md

-# Wikipedia Recent Edits Statistics
+# Wikipedia Recent Edits Pipeline

+- This pipeline is a side project which displays some of the skills I use in my day to day work.
+- For security, the files config.py and credentials.json are not included here.
+- Therefore this code will run successfully only if the user adds those files using their own Google Cloud credentials
+- The README here describes what the pipeline does, how I developed it, and some decisions I made whlie building it.

 ## Overview

 - A pipeline in Apache Beam / Python ingests event data from a stream: recent edits to articles on Wikipedia
 - Events are published to Pub/Sub topic in a Google Cloud project
 - Beam workflow reads msgs from the topic, performs some transformations, then writes to a BigQuery table

-- SQL statements in BigQuery process data to address some analysis questions
+- (Coming next) SQL statements in BigQuery process data to address some analysis questions

-- Looker Studio displays the results of this analysis
+- (Coming next) Looker Studio displays the results of this analysis

-- Code is run locally to ingest data & publish to Pub/Sub (ingest.py and pipeline.py)

 ## Development notes: Google Cloud and locally